yagiz2000/jsx-css-converter/README.md

 2. Select the JSX code with inline styles.
 3. Right-click on the selected code.
 4. Choose the "Convert jsx styles to css" option from the context menu.
-5. The converted CSS code will coppied to your clipboard.
+5. The converted CSS code will copied to your clipboard.

 ## Example